Does creatine help you lose weight or just add water weight?

 The relationship

+Creatine does not directly burn fat, but it can help you look leaner over time by supporting harder training and helping preserve lean mass during a calorie deficit.
 If you lift weights, you have almost certainly heard two opposite claims about creatine.
 Some lifters swear by “creatine for weight loss” and tighter abs.
 Others say it only makes you bloated and heavier.
 So does creatine help you lose weight, or is creatine good for weight loss at all?

 Creatine is a natural compound your body makes from amino acids, the building blocks of protein.
 You also get it from meat and fish.
 Its main job is to help your muscles rapidly recycle adenosine triphosphate, or ATP, the main energy currency in your cells.[1]

 This is why research and expert guidelines now focus less on “creatine weight loss” and more on how creatine changes body composition and performance.
-The answer to “does creatine help with weight loss?” is nuanced: it does not directly burn fat, but it can make fat loss smarter, more sustainable, and more muscle-sparing when used with a solid training and nutrition plan.[2],[3]
+The answer to “does creatine help with weight loss?” is nuanced: it does not directly burn fat, but it can make fat loss smarter, more sustainable, and more muscle-sparing when used with a solid training and nutrition plan.[2]

 How it works